 Does your newborn need to eat more at each feeding?
 Learn how to stop baby from snacking on the breast and take a full feeding.

-She’ll eat for five minutes at a time, but falls asleep at the breast or dribbles milk as she sucks.
-She seems to want to breastfeed all day instead of every few hours.
-With all this snacking, you’re worried she’s never full, and that you’re encouraging bad habits of frequent feedings and short sleep.
+She might eat for five minutes at a time but falls asleep at the breast or dribbles milk as she sucks.
+She wants to breastfeed all day instead of every few hours.
+With this feeding pattern, you’re worried she’s still not getting enough milk, and that you’re encouraging bad habits of frequent daytime feeds and short sleep.

-These frequent feedings also make it really difficult for you to have any sort of life apart from breastfeeding.
-And of course, nights are difficult when she wakes up every hour at night to eat—for a mere five minutes, of course—before going back to sleep.
+This “snack feeding” also makes it difficult for you to have any sort of life apart from breastfeeding.
+And of course, bedtime and nighttime sleep are difficult when she wakes up every hour at night to eat—for a mere five minutes, of course.